AlonaKot/GitHub_HW_2/GitHub_HW_1/KOT_HW_1_GitHub.md

 + _git commit -m "new file"_
  6. Submit a file to an external GitHub repository.
 + _git push_
- 7. Edit file content “new.json” - write information about yourself (name, age, number of pets, future desired salary).
+ 7. Edit file content _new.json_ - write information about yourself (name, age, number of pets, future desired salary).
 Write everything in the format JSON.
-+ _vim new.json _
++ _vim new.json_
 + press _"i"_
 + enter data
+`
 {
 	"full_name": "Alona Kot",
 	"age": 25,
 	"Pets": 1,
 	"disired_Salary": "600$"
 }
+`
 + press _"esc"_ enter _:wq_
  8. Push changes to an external repository.
 + _git add new.json_ - add the changed file to git
 + _git commit -am "edit file"_ - commit changes
 + _git push_ - push modified file to external repository
- 9. Create file "preferences.json"
+ 9. Create file _preferences.json_
 + _cat > preferences.json_
  10. To file "preferences.json" add information about your preferences (Favorite movie, favorite series, favorite food, favorite season, side you would like to visit) in the format JSON.
 + Enter text
+ `
 {
  "favorite_movie": "Indiana Jones",
  "favorite_serias": "Scrubs",
  "favorite_food": "Burgers",
  "country_you_would_like_to_visit": "Switzerland"
 }
+`
 + _ctrl + c_ - get out of editing

- 11. Create file "skills.json" add information about the skills that will be studied on the course in the format JSON
+ 11. Create file _skills.json_ add information about the skills that will be studied on the course in the format JSON

  + _cat > skills.json_
  + Enter data:
+`
 {
 	"skills": [
 		"Basic theory",
 		"Client-server architecture",